setareA/ezshop/Deliverables/GUIPrototype.md

 ![](Images/GUI/payment.png)

 - If the cashier chooses credit card, he/she will be redirected to the next view, where he/she will see the amount of money that will have to enter into the credit card reader. <br>
 - Until the cashier does not click in new purchase, the ticket will not be printed and the transaction will not be registered <br>
 - The cashier can also come back to the on going purchase by clicking in "come back"<br>

 ![](Images/GUI/credit_card.png)

 - If the cashier chooses cash, he/she will see the next view where it is possible to see the amount of money the cashier has to give back <br>
-- Like in the previous case, once the button new purchase is clicked, the ticket will be printed and the purchase registered <br>
+- Like in the previous case, once the button "new purchase" is clicked, the ticket will be printed and the purchase registered <br>

 ![](Images/GUI/cash.png)

 # Scenario 1.1.2